Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Regulators

 \subsection{The space of regulators}

-Let $\cV$ be a symmetric monoidal category.
-To determine the homotopy type of $K(\cV)$ is in general a difficult task.
-So we are interested, as a first approximation, in some cohomological information about $K(\cV)$.
+Let $\bV$ be a symmetric monoidal category.
+To determine the homotopy type of $K(\bV)$ is in general a difficult task.
+So we are interested, as a first approximation, in some cohomological information about $K(\bV)$.
 We consider cohomology theories represented by Eilenberg-MacLane spectra.
-The basic Eilenberg-MacLane spectrum is $H\Z$ whose only non-trivial homotopy group is $\pi_0 (H\Z)\cong \Z$.
-It is a commutative ring spectrum and therefore gives rise to an $\infty$-category of $H\Z$-module spectra $\Mod(H\Z)$.
-This $\infty$-category turns out to be equivalent to the $\infty$-category of chain complexes $\Nerve(\Ch)[W^{-1}]$.
-The equivalence